petergridge/openweathermaphistory/README.md

 * Fixed issue with daily refresh - changed to UTC time
 * expanded attributes to include min and max temperature
 * unit system (metric, imperial) config option

+### 1.0.4
+* Reduce refresh time to 30 minutes
+* remove cummulatice rain from the attributes